PoonLab/surfaces/scripts_pipeline/sequence_analysis.md

 random_tree100.nwk  # tree from ape
 ```

-## Run 2 and 3 in a single script for multiple tree lengths
+## Alternativelyu: run 2 and 3 in a single script for multiple tree lengths
 To run indelible and measure selection, all at once, use the script `indelible_plus_selection.py`.
 This script uses the function `run_selection_pipeline` from `selection_by_cluster.py`.
 ```